John Donne: Early life

 Donne was born in London in 1571 or 1572, into a recusant Roman Catholic family when practice of that religion was illegal in England.
 Donne was the third of six children.
 His father, also named John Donne, was married to Elizabeth Heywood.
 He was of Welsh descent and a warden of the Ironmongers Company in the City of London.
 He avoided unwelcome government attention out of fear of religious persecution.

 His father died in 1576, when Donne was four years old, leaving his mother, Elizabeth, with the responsibility of raising the children alone.
 Heywood was also from a recusant Roman Catholic family, the daughter of John Heywood, the playwright, and sister of the Reverend Jasper Heywood, a Jesuit priest and translator.
 She was a great-niece of Thomas More.
-A few months after her husband died, Donne's mother married Dr. John Syminges, a wealthy widower with three children of his own.
+A few months after her husband died, Donne's mother married John Syminges, a wealthy widower with three children of his own.

 Donne was educated privately.
 There is no evidence to support the popular claim that he was taught by Jesuits.
 In 1583, at the age of 11, he began studies at Hart Hall, now Hertford College, Oxford.
 After three years of studies there, Donne was admitted to the University of Cambridge, where he studied for another three years.
 Donne could not obtain a degree from either institution because of his Catholicism, since he refused to take the Oath of Supremacy required to graduate.
 In 1591 he was accepted as a student at the Thavies Inn legal school, one of the Inns of Chancery in London.
 On 6 May 1592, he was admitted to Lincoln's Inn, one of the Inns of Court.

 In 1593, five years after the defeat of the Spanish Armada and during the intermittent Anglo-Spanish War (1585–1604), Queen Elizabeth issued the first English statute against sectarian dissent from the Church of England, titled "An Act for restraining Popish recusants".
 It defined "Popish recusants" as those "convicted for not repairing to some Church, Chapel, or usual place of Common Prayer to hear Divine Service there, but forbearing the same contrary to the tenor of the laws and statutes heretofore made and provided in that behalf".
 Donne's brother Henry was also a university student prior to his arrest in 1593 for harbouring a Catholic priest, William Harrington, and died in Newgate Prison of bubonic plague, leading Donne to begin questioning his Catholic faith.